10 Best Organic Architecture Books

 Organic Architecture: The Other Modernism — Alan Hess & Alan Weintraub (2006)

 If you want a single-volume survey of the organic movement as a movement — not just Wright, not just Lautner, but the whole sweep from Sullivan through Bruce Goff, Walter Burley Griffin, Mickey Muennig, and beyond — this is the book.
-Alan Hess is one of the most knowledgeable chroniclers of the California modern tradition and also the author of the essential monograph on Lautner’s work.
+Alan Hess is one of the most knowledgeable chroniclers of the California modern tradition, and his essential critical study of Lautner sits one entry above this at No. 10.
 The photography by Alan Weintraub is exceptional.
 It is a strong entry-level text and a useful reference for anyone wanting to understand why organic architecture constitutes a coherent movement rather than a loose collection of eccentric buildings.

 No. 8